Twitch0125/phasmohelper/content/journal/demon.md

 # Demon

-A Demon is one of hte wrost Ghosts you can encounter.
+A Demon is one of the worst Ghosts you can encounter.
 It has been known to attack without a reason.

 ## Strengths